Trusted Aggravated Assault Lawyers

 Namely, they can show evidence that the victim started the confrontation and that the defendant was defending themselves or others from an impending attack.
 The defendant may also show that the victim possessed a weapon, that the victim threatened the defendant first, or that the victim struck the victim first.

 When facing an aggravated assault charge, the exact defense available to you will depend on the unique circumstances of your case.
+To get the best possible outcome, contacting an experienced and professional legal team that understands Georgia’s criminal laws is essential.

-An experienced attorney can bring you peace of mind and possibly shorten your potential prison sentence.
+No matter the details of your case, an experienced attorney can bring you peace of mind and possibly shorten your potential prison sentence.
 Contact the trusted Atlanta criminal defense attorneys at Conoscienti & Ledbetter today to get started.
 We look forward to assisting you.